SonamGadkari/project-management-knowledge-areas/docs/Project Quality Management/ProjectQualityManagement.md

 - Statistical Sampling : Choosing a representative sample from a population of interest for inspection
 - Cost of Quality : Costs incurred for quality, includes cost of conformance and cost of non-conformance
 - Six Sigma : Improves the quality of process outputs by identifying and removing causes of errors
-- Quality Audits : Compliance with policies, standards, and processes